A Transferable Model of Molecular Exchange-Repulsion Interaction from Anisotropic Valence Density Overlap: Results

-Further analyzing the results, we see in Table \ref{tbl:compare_models} that the error for all the density overlap models increases as the intermolecular distance decreases.
-Although density overlap models have the same exponential dependence as the exchange repulsion energy, they have the wrong polynomial prefactor \cite{misquitta2016pyridine, rackers_2019_S2R} and thus will not be accurate on the entire domain of intermolecular distances (see the SM for tests using Boltzmann weighting in the fitting procedure to compensate for this).
-As to whether certain types of molecules give larger errors, we note that dimers with two hydrogen bonds have large relative errors and have the largest absolute errors.
-The dimers with two hydrogen bonds have smaller intermolecular distances than the other dimers and thus have large errors due to the aforementioned distance dependence error of density overlap models.
-In particular, the acetic acid dimer has a relative RMSE of 12\% when the intermolecular distance is 0.8$R_{eq}$ (this is the point that is farthest to the upper right corner in Fig. \ref{fig:compare_all}).
-The relative RMSE for this dimer decreases to 2\% at $R_{eq}$.
+We refit both the AVDO and all-electron (AE) models on the DES15K-HCNO optimized geometry dataset to test the maximum accuracy achievable by these models on the DES15K dataset, see Table \ref{tbl:DES15K} and Fig. \ref{fig:DES15K}.
+By comparing to the model parameterized on S66, we see that S66 did not sample close enough configurations, such that refitting on DES15K improved the accuracy for the repulsive wall and short-range configurations.
+Importantly, this did not degrade the performance of the model for the DES15K-FPSClBr dataset.
+By comparing the all-electron model fit on DES15K and the AVDO model we again see nearly a factor of two improvement in accuracy and, importantly, an even larger improvement for non-equilibrium MD configurations.

-To put these results in the context of other exchange-repulsion models, the overlap repulsion model in the AMOEBA force field \cite{rackers_2019_S2R, chung_ponder_2024_S2R_p_orb} yields an RMSE of 0.4 kcal/mol for equilibrium configurations of the full s101x7 dataset using 26 atom types, for a total of 78 fitted parameters.
-The isotropic Slater-ISA density overlap model \cite{van_vleet_2016_exch} used a dataset of smaller organic molecules than the ones in the S101x7 dataset and has an RMSE of 0.2 kcal/mol in the attractive region using 36 atom type parameters.
-Thus, our model drastically reduces the number of fitted parameters and is transferable to new molecules at the cost of being slightly less accurate near equilibrium and about 1 kcal/mol worse for highly repulsive configurations \cite{rackers_comparison}.
+Further analyzing the results, we see in Table \ref{tbl:DES15K} that the error for all the density overlap models increases as the intermolecular distance decreases.
+Although density overlap models have the same exponential dependence as the exchange repulsion energy, they have the wrong polynomial prefactor \cite{misquitta2016pyridine, rackers_2019_S2R} and thus will not be accurate on the entire domain of intermolecular distances (see the SI for tests using Boltzmann weighting in the fitting procedure to compensate for this).